brown-bnc/xnat-tools-examples/README.md

 # xnat-tools-examples

 Sample scripts invoking [xnat-tools](https://github.com/brown-bnc/xnat-tools).
-Thus far the scripts included assume you are working from oscar

-## Getting started
+## Getting started in Oscar

-Plase clone this repository.
+Please clone this repository.
 If this is your first time working with xnat-tools, you can use BNC's shared folder in Oscar.

 ### Set-up the scripts

 1. Login into Oscar

-2. In the reminal navigate into the directory where you will download this code
+2. In the terminal navigate into the directory where you will download this code

    ```
    cd /gpfs/data/bnc/shared/xnat-tools-examples